neo4j-field/gsummit2024/README.md

 CALL gds.betweenness.write('OperationalPoints', {writeProperty: 'betweennessScore'})
 ```

-Let's also index our new Degree and Betweenness Centrality score properties, so that we can query using them in a performant way:
+Let's also index our new Degree and Betweenness Centrality `score` properties, so that we can query using them in a performant way:

 ```cypher
 CREATE INDEX index_OperationalPointName_degreeScore IF NOT EXISTS FOR (opn:OperationalPointName) ON (opn.degreeScore);
 CREATE INDEX index_OperationalPointName_betweennessScore IF NOT EXISTS FOR (opn:OperationalPointName) ON (opn.betweennessScore);
 ```

+### Tidy Up

 Finally, it's best practice to remove your graph projections from memory when you're finished with them:

 ```cypher
 CALL gds.graph.drop('OperationalPoints')
 ```